• Skip to primary navigation

 Region(s): Midwest

-Dr. James Mitchiner is currently an attending emergency physician at St. Joseph Mercy Hospital in Ann Arbor, Michigan.
-In addition, he has an academic appointment at the University of Michigan Medical School.
+Dr. James Mitchiner is an attending emergency physician at Chelsea Hospital in Chelsea, Michigan, in addition to a clinical appointment at the University of Michigan Medical School.

-A past president of the Michigan College of Emergency Physicians, Dr. Mitchiner has served the American College of Emergency Physicians as the chair of its State Legislative and Regulatory Committee, and as a member of the Task Force on Health Care and the Uninsured.
-In 2008 he served as president of the Washtenaw County Medical Society.
+A past president of the Michigan College of Emergency Physicians, Dr. Mitchiner has served as chair of the American College of Emergency Physicians’ State Legislative and Regulatory Committee and as a member of the Task Force on Health Care and the Uninsured.
+In 2008, he served as president of the Washtenaw County Medical Society, and from 2010-2019 he was on the Board of Directors of the Michigan State Medical Society.

-Dr. Mitchiner received his medical degree from the University of Illinois College of Medicine and received a master’s degree in health management and policy from the University of Michigan School of Public Health.
+Dr. Mitchiner earned his medical degree from the University of Illinois College of Medicine and master’s degree in health management and policy from the University of Michigan School of Public Health.

 David Ansell, MD, MPH, FACP